 White distilled vinegar, available on supermarket shelves, is a product of the alcohol distillation process on starchy grains such as corn, rice, and barley.
 Mildly acidic (5 to 6 percent), white vinegar will not only soften clothes, but also freshen the scent, and it is especially effective at removing and preventing mildew odors.
 The mild acid is just strong enough to dissolve the residue alkaline soap residue, which is where the softening action comes from.

-- As a cotton clothes whitener: mixed with boiling water and used to soak clothes.
+- As cotton clothes whitener: mix with boiling water and used to soak clothes.

-- Eliminate mildew and mold odors: To eliminate odors from a washing machine, mix two cups of vinegar and run it through the machine without clothes.
+- Eliminate mildew and mold odors: eliminate odors from a washing machine by mixing two cups of vinegar and running it through the machine without clothes.

-- Prevent static cling: Added to laundry, sweaters and other clothing will be less likely to pick up pet hair.
+- Prevent static cling: add to laundry, sweaters and other clothing, and it will be less likely to pick up pet hair.

-- Fight underarm odor: Spraying undiluted white vinegar on the underarms of shirts before laundering will reduce sweat odor.
+- Fight underarm odor: spray undiluted white vinegar on the underarms of shirts before laundering to reduce sweat odor.

-- Get rid of smoke odors: Added to the washing machine, vinegar will remove cigarette smoke odors from clothing.
+- Get rid of smoke odors: add to the washing machine, and vinegar will remove cigarette smoke odors from clothing.

 - As a natural weed killer.

-- Clean pets ears: A few teaspoons in water makes a mild solution for cleaning inside your pet's ears.
+- Clean pets ears: mix a few teaspoons of vinegar in water to make a mild solution for cleaning inside your pet's ears.

-- Remove bumper stickers: The mild acid in vinegar will loosen the adhesives on bumper stickers or window stickers.
+- Remove bumper stickers: clean bumper and window stickers with a vinegar-water mixture, and the mild acid in the vinegar will loosen the adhesives.

-- Tile and glass cleaner: Mixes with water, vinegar makes a natural cleaner for shiny surfaces.
+- Tile and glass cleaner: mix water with vinegar to make a natural cleaner for shiny surfaces.

-- Cleaning coffee makers: Added to the water reservoir, vinegar will help clean mineral deposits off the inner workings of your coffee maker.
+- Cleaning coffee makers: add vinegar to the water reservoir, and it will help clean mineral deposits off the inner workings of your coffee maker.